 Undo Level Number of levels of schematic undo.
 See Creating a Schematic.
-Most Recent Files Controls how many recently used files are displayed in the File Reopen menu Bias Annotation Precision Controls the precision of the schematic voltage and current bias annotation markers.
+Most Recent Files Controls how many recently used files are displayed in the File | Reopen menu Bias Annotation Precision Controls the precision of the schematic voltage and current bias annotation markers.
 Auto-save interval (minutes) Enter a value to enable schematic auto-save.
 SIMetrix will automatically save a backup copy of your schematic at the interval specified.
 If SIMetrix aborts abnormally, perhaps due to a power failure, you will be prompted to recover the auto-saved schematic when you next start SIMetrix.
-Hierarchy Highlighting Check the Disabled box to disable highlighting through the hierarchy.
+Check the Disabled box to disable highlighting through the Hierarchy Highlighting hierarchy.
 With deep and complex hierarchies, net highlighting can be time-consuming.
 Checking this box will restrict highlighting to the current schematic only.
 Property Editing Enable GUI Property Edits: If checked, allows property text (i.e. labels) to be moved using mouse actions.
 Labels themselves can be editted by double clicking.
 See Notes on Property Text Position before checking this option.

 Placement When to auto-repeat placement of schematic parts.
 If autorepeat is enabled, a new symbol to be placed is automatically displayed after each placement.
 This speeds the placement of many instances of the same device.

 Wiring Enable smart wiring enables the smart wiring algorithm.
 See Wiring for details about smart wiring.

 Allow route through connected is an option for the smart wiring algorithm that allows it select routes that pass through existing wires that are already connected to the source or target destinations.

 Grid Option to hide the schematic's grid.

 Initial Simulator This is only relevant for SIMetrix/SIMPLIS products.
 Sets the initial simulation mode when opening a new schematic.
 If most or all of your work is with SIMPLIS, check SIMPLIS.
 This will save time switching to SIMPLIS mode for all new schematics.

+Auto Pan If enabled, the schematic will automatically pan when performing editing operations if required to find space at the extremes.